JamBrains/polkavm-examples/README.md

 ## `found an export without a relocation for a pointer to the metadata at <section #3+1>`

 Your linker flags are minced.
 Ensure that they contain `-Wl,--emit-relocs`.

+## `failed to link "test.elf": truncated ecalli instruction`

+This was a but in polkatool, update it with `cargo install --git https://github.com/koute/polkavm polkatool`.